ArshadChowdhury/push-notification-project/README.md

 Redis holds the job in a delayed state (push-queue) until the timer expires.

-Once the delay is over (i.e., at the scheduled time), Bull processes the job and the notification is sent to all users or gets logged in our case.
+Once the delay is over (i.e., at the scheduled time), Bull processes the job and the notification is sent to all users or gets logged in the console in our case.